TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/workspace-other.md

 * Please avoid having any special characters (- or _) as the first or last character in workspace name.
 Maximum length for Managed resource group Name: 90 characters.
 Workspace creation will fail due to invalid characters.

 * [Error: Instances unreachable](https://docs.microsoft.com/azure/databricks/kb/clusters/cluster-failed-launch#instances-unreachable)
-* You can get the public/private IP address of your [driver or executor node(s)](https://docs.microsoft.com/azure/databricks/dev-tools/api/latest/clusters#--sparknode) by running this command in a notebook:
+* You can get the public/private IP address of your [driver or executor node(s)](https://docs.microsoft.com/azure/databricks/dev-tools/api/latest/clusters#--sparknode) by running this command in a Databricks notebook:

 ```
     %sh